 Collectively and individually, women throughout history have continued to assert their right to self-determination.
-In some cases, the simple refusal to hide who they were was itself a radical act.
-Below is just a sample of the rich history of activism from generations of women in New York.
+In some cases, the refusal to hide who they were was, in itself, a radical act.
+Below is a sample of the rich history of activism from generations of women in New York.

-Johnson Hall State Historic Site: Known at different times of her life as Konwatsi'tsiaienni and Degonwadonti, Molly Brant was a Mohawk woman likely born sometime around 1736 and grew up in Canajoharie, New York.
-By the age of 18, Molly was already beginning to participate in local politics and likely met Sir William Johnson as she interacted with leaders in the area.
-Eventually, she and Johnson would become romantically linked and Molly would have eight children with him while living at his estate, Johnson Hall.
-She spoke her native Mohawk and dressed in the Mohawk style all her life and, after Johnson's death, Molly would return to the Mohawk and lead as a Clan Mother during the turbulent Revolutionary War period.
-You can read more about her life below.
+Johnson Hall State Historic Site, Johnstown: Known at different times of her life as Konwatsi'tsiaienni and Degonwadonti, Molly Brant (1736-1796) was a Mohawk woman likely born around 1736 and grew up in Canajoharie, New York.
+By the age of 18, Brant was already beginning to participate in local politics and likely met Sir William Johnson as she interacted with leaders in the area.
+Eventually, she and Johnson became romantically linked, and Brant had eight children with him while living at his estate, Johnson Hall.
+She spoke Mohawk and English fluently and dressed in the Mohawk style all her life.
+After Johnson's death, Brant returned to the Mohawk and led as a Clan Mother during the turbulent Revolutionary War period.
+Read more about her life:

-Below are links to learn more about the notable women in New York's Suffrage Movement
+Below are links to learn more about notable women in New York's Suffrage Movement

 League of Women Voters of NYS

 To honor the women suffragists and the movement, exercise your right to vote.
-Follow the link below to learn more about what is required to register and make your vote count in upcoming elections.
+Follow the link below to learn more about what is required to register.

 New York Board of Elections